 Not Kathie York, the grammar doyenne!
 Surely not.

-Unfortunately, Mrs. York’s Mr. York – with a twinkle in his eye because he’d caught me in a word-filler faux pas – corroborated it:
+Unfortunately, Mrs. York’s Mr. York – with a twinkle in his eye because he’d caught me in a ‘filler’ word faux pas – corroborated it:

-What was the deal?
-The deal was – and I hope I don’t ruin the series for anyone – I’d discovered a great TV show, Stargate SG-1.
-I was binge watching the entire series as quickly as I had spare cash to purchase the boxed sets.
+The deal was: we’d discovered a great TV show, Stargate SG-1.
+I was binge-watching the entire series as quickly as I had spare cash to purchase the boxed sets.